assaultcube/AC/docs/mappers_readme.txt

 - Be frugal with mapmodels:
 	- mapmodels slow down the gamespeed, thats a problem on older machines - place them well, without repeating
         - don´t use a mapmodel just because it´s there, it must be somewhat reasonable -less is more if placed well ;)

-- There _must_ be one start place for each (2) teams.
+- There _must_ be one start place for each (2) teams. (commands tba)

 The map should be 'a line' between these place, there must be more than	one way to rush from the one place to the other, like (as example) cs maps.